Mass General Researchers Uncover Biomarkers that Could Lead to More Patients Getting Immunotherapy

 The Clinic for Reproductive Health and Cancer at Massachusetts General Hospital provides guidance on fertility preservation for cancer patients to help protect their future reproductive options.

-If your healthcare provider thinks you might have endometrial cancer, you will need certain exams and tests to be sure.
+If your healthcare provider thinks you might have endometrial cancer, usually because of abnormal vaginal bleeding, you'll need certain exams and tests to be sure.
 Endometrial cancer is cancer that starts in the lining of the uterus (endometrium).
-Diagnosing endometrial cancer starts with your healthcare provider asking you questions.
-He or she will ask about your health history, your symptoms, risk factors, and family history of disease.
-Your healthcare provider will also give you a physical exam.
+Diagnosing endometrial cancer starts with your provider asking you questions.
+They'll ask about your health history, symptoms, risk factors, and family history of disease.
+Your provider will also give you a physical exam.
 This will include a pelvic exam.

 You may have one or more of the following tests: